What is Hardwood Decking?

 Hardwood decking is available in a variety of colours, shapes and sizes.
 To keep things simple, the hardwood decking we usually supply is 21mm thick and 145mm wide, although it is possible to obtain other dimensions if required.
 Lengths can range from 2M to 6M.

 Due to its denser cellular structure and attractive natural colours, hardwood is becoming extremely popular for decking projects.
-It has good fire resistance and is less prone to warping or cracking if installed correctly.
+It has good fire resistance but depending on the weather aspect and maintenance may be prone to warping.

 With Hardwood varieties, there is potentially more of an environmental issue here, as they tend to originate from poorer countries/economies where the need for for wealth can outweigh environmental responsibility.